PopoTeaTree/SCBPartyWebApp/README.md

-# SCB Party web application
+# SCB Party Web Application
 This is a part of Join the Party Web Application SCB10X test.
 This web application is for joining, creating partys.
 User can :
 - Login - Email and Password